docker/docs/get-started/part4.md

 > Having connectivity trouble?
 >
-> Keep in mind that in order to use the ingress network in the swarm,
+> Keep in mind that to use the ingress network in the swarm,
 > you need to have the following ports open between the swarm nodes
 > before you enable swarm mode:
 >